neilsf/xprom/README.md

 XPROM is a cross-compiler that compiles PROMAL source code to 6502 assembly.

 In very early development phase yet.
-Very few things are working yet.
+Very few things are working at the moment.